permitio/fastapi_websocket_pubsub/README.md

 ## Intro
-The classic pub/sub pattern made easily accessible and scalable over the web and across your cloud in realtime.
+The classic pub/sub pattern made easily accessible and scalable over the web and across your cloud in realtime; while enjoying the benefits of FastAPI (e.g. dependency injection).

-FastAPI PubSub + WebSockets PubSub ==  💪 ❤️
+FastAPI + WebSockets + PubSub ==  💪 ❤️

 - Subscribe